walking legs.jpg

 Movement + Mind = Momentum

-Walking during sessions doesn’t just get your body moving it can also shift your mindset.
+Walking during sessions doesn’t just get your body moving it can also shift the way you feel.
 Physical activity has been shown to reduce anxiety and boost mood, and many people find that walking helps them think more clearly, spark creativity, and explore their emotions in new ways.

 A Different Kind of Therapy Space